 If the ring comes out for less than three hours, wash it and put it back.
 It will still be effective.

-If the ring has been out for more than three hours in the first or second week:
+If the ring has been out for more than three hours in the first week:

 - It may be less effective.